How Your Degree Can Affect Your Financial Stability

 A college education is an investment.
-You spend all that money on tuition because a college degree is essentially a necessity in today’s job market.
+You spend money on tuition because a college degree is essentially a necessity in today’s job market.
 And no matter what route you take – private university or state college, local or out-of-state, 2 year program or 4 year program, etc. – there’s a very good chance you’re going to have to finance all or at least some of your education.

 This means that when you leave school and enter the job market you won’t go alone – you’ll be bringing a healthy amount of student loan debt with you.